jrwinget/consensys/README.md

-# schematic
+# Consensys

-**schematic** is an interactive R Shiny application for exploring, visualizing, and simulating group decision-making and judgment processes.
+**Consensys** is an interactive R Shiny application for exploring, visualizing, and simulating group decision-making and judgment processes.
 Based on foundational theories in group psychology (SDS and SJS), the app helps users intuitively understand how individual inputs combine into collective outcomes.

 *Coming Soon:* This app will be hosted via GitHub Pages directly from the repository.